iffiX/machin/docs/source/advance/architecture_overview.rst

-Model module also contains the basis of all network modules: :class:`NeuralNetworkModule`, this wrapper is built upon regular `torch.nn.Module`, and allows users to specify input/output sub module, so that input/output devices can be automatically determined.
+Model module also contains the basis of all network modules: :class:`NeuralNetworkModule`, this wrapper is built upon regular `torch.nn.Module`, and allows users to specify input/output sub module.

 Parallel
 --------------------------------
-:mod:`machin.parallel` is the second critical core parts of the Machin library, the parallel module is a collection of refined implementations including:
+:mod:`machin.parallel` is the second core part of the Machin library, the parallel module is a collection of refined implementations including:

 1. :mod:`machin.parallel.thread` : Thread (With exception catching).